-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
+In AC 2019-2020, the target was not met.
+Based on analysis of the AC 2019-2020 results, faculty made the following changes in AC 2020-2021 to drive the cycle of improvement.
 In AC 2019-2020, faculty assessed candidates' learning and reviewed the assessment to ascertain the specifics of how well the candidates were able to demonstrate creativity, ideas, processes, and experiences in designing college student development programming by applying theory to practice in student affairs in higher education; envision, plan, and affect change in organizations and respond to issues; and evaluate programming.
-The analysis of the AC 2018-2019 results indicated candidates' improvement in demonstrating creativity, ideas, processes, and experiences in designing college student development programming in student affairs in higher education aligned with the ACPA/NASPA Professional Competency Areas for Student Affairs Educators; however, candidates struggled with formal writing in presenting the ideas, processes, and experiences.
-In AC 2019-20 faculty improved students' knowledge and skills in student affairs in higher education by creating experiences to appropriately define college student development programming as well as improve writing organization and formatting.
-In accordance with the plan of action from AC 2018-2019, in AC 2019-2020 faculty assessed the candidates to improve knowledge and skills in student affairs in higher education by creating experiences to appropriately define college student development programming as well as improve writing organization and formatting.
+Although changes were made, in AC 2020-2021 the target was not met.